-Obamacare premiums to soar 25% on average
+Obamacare premiums to soar 22% on average

 For 2016, the benchmark plan's premium rose only 7.2%, on average, for the states that use healthcare.gov.
 (Looking only at states on the federal exchange, premiums are rising 25% for 2017.)

 The average premium increase masks wide variation among the states.
 In Arizona, the benchmark plan's average premium will increase 116% in 2017.
-Officials noted that the state had the lowest benchmark premium this year.
+Arizona had the lowest rates of any state this year, said Kathryn Martin, an acting assistant secretary at the U.S. Department of Health & Human Services.

 In Indiana, the benchmark plan will be 3% cheaper.